The Southern Scallop Fishery (SCA 7)

 What about the rest of SCA 7 (Golden Bay and Tasman Bay)?

-Once the Marlborough Sounds strategy is finalised, the SSWG will start to consider an approach to managing and restoring the Golden Bay and Tasman Bay scallop fisheries, which includes the Croisilles Harbour.
-These areas have not been considered as part of this strategy as their biomass remains negligible.
-The immediate priority was identified as the Marlborough Sounds.
+As the Marlborough Sounds strategy is implemented, the SSWG will consider how to manage and restore the Golden Bay and Tasman Bay scallop fisheries, which includes Croisilles Harbour.
+Both fisheries include historically important sites for scallops.
+They were not prioritised as part of this strategy because they have very low biomass.

 Who to contact